syyunn/predict-anti-dumping/draft/Presentation 09182020.md

 ![](./myplot3)

-1-3.LD-2 Reports With Steel and AD/CVD Keyword in its Issue Text
+1-3.LD-2 Reports With the Keywords - `Steel` and `AD/CVD` - in its Issue Text At the Same Time

 ![](./myplot4)